cnbbooks/lfe-sicp/ch2/exercises-6.md

 #### Exercise 2.23

-The built-in LFE procedure ``lists:foreach/2`` is similar to our ``mapper/2`` and the built-in ``lists:map/2``.
-It takes as arguments a procedure and a list of elements.
-However, rather than forming a list of the results, ``foreach/2`` just applies the procedure to each of the elements in turn, from left to right.
-The values returned by applying the procedure to the elements are not used at all -- ``foreach/2`` is used with procedures that perform an action, such as printing.
+The built-in LFE function ``lists:foreach/2`` is similar to our ``mapper/2`` and the built-in ``lists:map/2``.
+It takes as arguments a function and a list of elements.
+However, rather than forming a list of the results, ``foreach/2`` just applies the function to each of the elements in turn, from left to right.
+The values returned by applying the function to the elements are not used at all -- ``foreach/2`` is used with functions that perform an action, such as printing.
 For example,

 ```lisp
 > (lists:foreach (lambda (x) (io:format "~n~p~n (list x)))